RamenDR/ramen/test/README.md

 - `templates`: templates for creating new profiles.
     - `name`: profile name.
+    - `external`: true if this is existing external cluster.
+In this case the tool will not start a minikube cluster and all other options are ignored.
     - `driver`: The minikube driver.
 Tested with "kvm2" and "podman" (default "kvm2")
     - `container_runtime`: The container runtime to be used.
 Valid